ismaelahmad6333/interior-consultant-master/README.md

 ## Challenge

- Create a homepage following the design.
-The page should be responsive.
+ Create a homepage following the design.The page should be responsive.
 Don’t look at the existing solution.
 Fulfill user stories below:
 ### User Story
   - I can see a page following the given design
   - On mobile, I can see a collapsed navigation